drewsamsen/sr-cards-api/docs/decks.md

 - Slugs can be manually updated when updating a deck
 - The `updated_at` timestamp is automatically updated when a deck is modified
 - API responses use camelCase for property names (JavaScript convention)
 - Database uses snake_case for column names (PostgreSQL convention)

+The `newCards` property indicates how many cards in the deck are new (state = 0).
+The `dueCards` property indicates how many cards in the deck are NOT new and have a due date in the past (state > 0 and due <= now).
+The `totalCards` property shows the total number of cards in the deck.
+The `remainingReviews` property shows how many more cards the user can review today, taking into account both the user's daily limits and the actual availability of cards in the deck.